SkylineCommunications/dataminer-docs/connector-help/connector_help/NBCU Peacock Popup Event Collector.md

 ## How to use

-On the **General** page,you can configure the ID of the spreadsheet from which information events need to be retrieved.
+On the **General** page, you can configure the ID of the spreadsheet from which information events need to be retrieved.
 You should also specify the access token, the client ID and the client secret.